A Dissertation Timeline: What To Expect and Tips To Get It Done

 Identify Your Personal Obstacles

 Every doctoral learner has their own personal obstacles that get in the way of the successful completion of their dissertation.
-Perhaps you have a sick family member who needs care, or perhaps you’re having trouble finding a good childcare center for your youngster.
-If various issues keep cropping up and get in the way of your progress, it’s time to sit down and brainstorm solutions.
+If various issues keep getting in the way of your progress, it’s time to sit down and brainstorm solutions.

 First, write down a list of everything that’s preventing you from making significant progress on your dissertation plan.
 Then, write down every possible solution that comes to mind, no matter how far-fetched some might seem.
 Try these solutions one by one until you find something that works for you.